DomDomHaas/domdomhaas.github.io/_posts/2014-12-03-Unity DragNDrop.md

 title: DragNDrop in the UnityEditor
 ---

-DragAndDrop for Unity is not too understandable...  <a href="http://docs.unity3d.com/ScriptReference/DragAndDrop.html" target="_blank">http://docs.unity3d.com/ScriptReference/DragAndDrop.html</a>
+<a href="http://docs.unity3d.com/ScriptReference/DragAndDrop.html" target="_blank">DragAndDrop for Unity</a> is not too understandable...

 {% highlight c# %}

     // Description in the Unity Docs

     DragAndDrop.GetGenericData
     static object GetGenericData(string type);
     Description

     Get data associated with current drag and drop operation.

 {% endhighlight %}